Aerodrome: Airport

 In colloquial use in certain environments, the terms airport and aerodrome are often interchanged.
 However, in general, the term airport may imply or confer a certain stature upon the aviation facility that other aerodromes may not have achieved.
 In some jurisdictions, airport is a legal term of art reserved exclusively for those aerodromes certified or licensed as airports by the relevant civil aviation authority after meeting specified certification criteria or regulatory requirements.

 Air base

 An air base is an aerodrome with significant facilities to support aircraft and crew.
 The term is usually reserved for military bases, but also applies to civil seaplane bases.
+Some airbases, such as CFB Comox / Comox Airport, are classified as joint-use airports in that there are scheduled flights as well as military operations.